To change your logo go to the 'Page Master' under the 'Design' menu

-I am really not sure if Loch Creran is worth the effort.
-Somehow it is a rather dull loch for boaties, albeit with nice mountains at the end heading up towards Glencoe.
-The road down each side is obtrusive, and so are the houses.
+I am really not sure if Loch Creran itself is worth the effort, except perhaps unless you are desperate for a very classy meal at the Isle of Eriska Hotel.
+Somehow it is a rather dull loch for visiting boaties, albeit with nice mountains at the end heading up towards Glencoe, and lovely woods.
+The roads down each side are obtrusive, and so are the houses.
 It is generally too populated for my taste.
-Anyway anchoring these days is very restricted because the loch is now a Marine Special Area of Conservation (SAC) owing to the bedrock and biogenic reefs, the latter made from the tube worm Serpula vermicularis (known as serpulid reefs) and the horse mussel Modiolus modiolus (known as horse mussel beds) which can be all too easily damaged by anchors.
-Furthermore, the two best things are a bit out of range of the anchorages that remain - the Scottish Sea Life Sanctuary and the Isle of Eriska Hotel.
+Anyway, anchoring inside the loch iteslf these days is very restricted because it is now a Marine Special Area of Conservation (SAC) owing to the bedrock and biogenic reefs, the latter made from the tube worm Serpula vermicularis (known as serpulid reefs) and the horse mussel Modiolus modiolus (known as horse mussel beds) which can be all too easily damaged by anchors.
 Maybe boaties should leave the place to the worms and visit by road.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add - by clicking HERE